near/sdk-docs/docs/zero-to-hero/01-basics/02-add-functions-call.md

 `const PUZZLE_NUMBER: u8 = 1;`

 This is an in-memory value, meaning that when the smart contract is spun up and executed in the virtual machine, the value `1` is contained in the contract code.
-This differs from the next change, where a field is added to the struct containing the `#[near_bindgen]` macro.
-The field `crossword_solution` has the type of `String` and, like any other fields added to this struct, the value will live in **persistent storage**.
-With NEAR, storage is "paid for" via the native NEAR token (Ⓝ).
-It is not "state rent" but storage staking, paid once, and returned when storage is deleted.
-This helps incentivize users to keep their state clean, allowing for a more healthy chain.
-Read more about [storage staking here](https://docs.near.org/docs/concepts/storage-staking).
+This differs from persistent on-chain storage, which we'll discuss later.

 Let's now look at the three new functions: